-As one of the most important parts of protecting your infrastructure, password management can’t be ignored.
-Your passwords should be complex, using both upper and lower-case letters, numbers, and symbols.
-While this might make them difficult to remember, an enterprise-level password manager can make this task easier.
+Password management is one of the most important ways to protect against theft of your data and online identity.
+Your passwords should be complex, using both upper and lower-case letters, numbers and symbols.
+While this might make them difficult to remember, an enterprise-level password manager tool can make this task easier.
 2 factor authentication (2FA), which requires additional verification, goes even further to protect your information.

 Before you enter sensitive credentials into any website, you should first check to see that it’s secured with a security certificate.
 Good antivirus software should flag up sites without a valid security certificate automatically.
 In Google Chrome, you can check this by looking for the green padlock icon next to the URL in the address bar.
-In general, if you see a website with an https:// in the URL, it’s probably secure, but it’s still best to check the certificate.
+In general, if you see a website with ‘https’ at the beginning of the URL, it’s probably secure, but it’s still sometimes best to check.

-While a spam filter can keep some phishing emails at bay, others will undoubtedly still make it through the restrictions.
-Phishing attacks use deception to trick users into handing over important credentials or sensitive data.
+While a spam filter can keep some phishing emails at bay, others will undoubtedly still make it through.
+Phishing is a way to trick users into handing over important credentials or sensitive data.
 Fake emails, purporting to be from a trusted source, such as your bank, are cleverly designed to extort information from you.
 Look for spelling errors or inconsistencies if you receive messages from unsolicited sources, and never let your guard down.
-You can even cross-check the email addresses or phone numbers that you have on file to check if the user is legit or trying to scam you.
+Cross-check the email addresses or phone numbers that you have on file to ensure that the sender is legit.